vtex/shoreline/styleguides/admin/documentation/theming/style-props.md

 Properties that you can use in specific components to add `space` or `size` styles.

-> You may want to try to use one of our `Layout` components before using Style Props in a Primitive component.

 ## Spacing

 You can use it in `Box`, `Divider`, `Heading`, `Text`, `Label`, `Paragraph` and `Skeleton` components.